Women's basketball grades: UCF

 She turned the ball over 11 times, a number that contributed to UCF’s second half comeback.

-Jordan Walker joined Horston in the backcourt and had a quiet night, taking just three shots and making one of them for just three points on the game.
+Jordan Walker joined Horston in the backcourt and had a quiet night, taking just 3 shots and making one of them for just 3 points on the game.

-Brooklyn Miles played a team-high 34 minutes of the bench but didn’t contribute much in her time.
-She took just one shot, which she missed, and had three assists and a pair of boards.
+Brooklyn Miles played a team-high 34 minutes off the bench but didn’t contribute much in her time.
+She took just one shot, which she missed, and had 3 assists and a pair of boards.

-Kaiya Wynn only played for three minutes and had two turnovers in her few minutes in the game.
+Kaiya Wynn only played for three minutes and had 2 turnovers in her few minutes in the game.

 Grade: C-